-Insynergy Products Inc. (the "Company") was organized to engage in Direct Response Marketing that has the ability to take a product from the drawing board to the ultimate consumer via sales through television, Internet and retail.
-At December 31, 2012 the Company was deemed to have exited the development stage as it has begun planned principle operations.
+Insynergy Products Inc. (the "Company") was incorporated in the State of Nevada on January 26, 2010.
+The Company was organized to engage in Direct Response marketing that has the ability to take a product from the drawing board to the ultimate consumer via sales through television, Internet and retail.